kaste/Compare-Side-By-Side/README.md

 Compare Side-By-Side
 ================
-The [Compare Side-By-Side](https://packagecontrol.io/packages/Compare%20Side-By-Side) package adds a simple side-by-side comparison tool to Sublime Text.
+This package adds a simple side-by-side comparison tool to Sublime Text.
+Here is us on [Package Control](https://packagecontrol.io/packages/Compare%20Side-By-Side) and here on [GitHub](https://github.com/kaste/Compare-Side-By-Side/).

 Features
 ---